amira-codecamp/doc-classifier/README.md

 # Description
-Provide document summary to classify using our machine learning model.
+A machine learning model to classify scientific documents (articles and thesis) by field of study.
 #
 Available languages : Arabic, French, English.
 # Install